rmatil/uzh-16-triaging-software-bugs/README.md

 # uzh-16-triaging-software-bugs
-The final project in the course Business Analytics at UZH
+The final project in the course Business Analytics at UZH: Classifying whether a bug should be fixed based on the [MSR 2013 dataset](https://github.com/ansymo/msr2013-bug_dataset)

 ## Installation
 *Note*, that for cloning this repo, Git LFS is recommended in order to download the previously created database